elisa-tech/BASIL/docs/source/how_to_run_it.rst

 ^^^^^^^^^^^^^^^^^^^^^^

 The Flask Server is suggested only for development.
-For production it is suggested to use a WSGI server instead.
+For production it is suggested to use a WSGI server instead like gunicorn.

 From BASIL project root directory: